Struct Types

 In a struct literal, field initializers may appear in any order.
 Each initializer is matched to a declared field by name; the order in which fields are written need not match the declaration order.
 Providing the same field more than once, omitting a field, or naming a field the struct does not declare are all errors (see 3.6:5, 3.6:6).

-Regardless of the order in which fields are written, the resulting value stores each field in the slot determined by declaration order (3.6:9).
-Field initializer expressions are still evaluated in source order (left-to-right as written; see 4.0:9), so a field written earlier is evaluated earlier even when it occupies a later slot.
+Regardless of the order in which fields are written, each field of the resulting value is set from the initializer that names it (field matching is by name, not by position).
+Field initializer expressions are still evaluated in source order (left-to-right as written; see 4.0:9), so a field written earlier is evaluated earlier even when the implementation stores it in a later location.

 struct Point { x: i32, y: i32 }